CrossRAT malware: Protect your Mac

-Once the Remote Access Trojan (RAT) has been downloaded, it can manipulate security settings, copy files and data, take screenshots, record audio and video, and it can stay on your Mac for months without being detected.
-It is a persistent problem for Mac users who've been infected with CrossRAT malware.
+Once the Remote Access Trojan (RAT) has been downloaded, it can manipulate security settings, copy files and data, take screenshots, and record audio and video, and it can stay on your Mac for months without being detected.
+It is a persistent problem for Mac users who’ve been infected with CrossRAT malware.
 It may not be obvious that your Mac has been infected.
-Malware doesn't always present with symptoms or strange behavior; therefore, you run the risk of unwittingly sending your data to a cyber criminal gang without realising malware has infected your Mac.
+Malware doesn’t always present with symptoms or strange behavior; therefore, you run the risk of unwittingly sending your data to a gang of cyber criminals without realizing malware has infected your Mac.

 How to check if your Mac is infected

 One way to see if you are infected is to look inside your Library folder.
 You can access it by clicking Finder > Go > Go to Folder...

 Now, copy-paste the following locations:

 Check for a jar file, mediamgrs.jar, in ~/Library.

 Another upside, as far as Mac users are concerned, is that it requires Java to be enabled to make it work.
 As one security expert pointed out: